KH-Coder865/JuriSync/README.md

+# JuriSync - Smart Legal Case Management System

+This is a Flask-based legal assistant platform designed to modernize legal workflows for both users and lawyers.
+The system not only streamlines legal operations but also supports faster justice delivery through intelligent case prioritization.

 ## ⚖️ Features
 - **User & Lawyer Login:** Role-based authentication and dashboards.
 - **Case Management:** Lawyers can add, view, and manage detailed legal cases.